 Honing with a steel

-Steeling your knives will put tiny micro grooves along the blade that act like teeth to give it some traction during cutting.
+Steeling your knives will remove a small amount of metal as well as adding tiny micro grooves along the blade that act like teeth to give it some traction during cutting.
 The steel will also realign any burrs that have formed.
-This method is widely used by chefs and butchers.

-Hold the knife by the handle with your cutting hand and the steel pointing upwards at a 75 degree angle from the horizon with the other hand.
+Hold the knife by the handle with your cutting hand and the steel in the other hand, both pointing upright.
+They should meet at a comfortable, inverted V.

-Hold the handle end of the blade against the steel approximately 2cm from the tip of the steel.
-Set up the blade with a 15° to degree angle to the steel (20° for German or thicker knives and 15° degrees for Japanese or thinner knives).
+Rest the heel of the blade against the steel approximately 2cm from the tip of the steel.
+A good of thumb is to set up the blade with a 15° to degree angle to the steel (20° for German or thicker knives and 15° degrees for Japanese or thinner knives)..

 Draw the knife down the steel and towards the tip of the blade with light to medium pressure.
 Accuracy is more important than speed so take your time to keep the blade at a consistent angle to the steel.

 Repeat once on the other side of the knife blade with the opposite side of the steel and alternate sides for 5 to 10 strokes or until the blade is sharp.

 Wash and dry your blade so it is free from tiny steel shavings.